shashankxrm/forkspy/README.md

 4. **Clean rebuild**: Run `docker-compose build --no-cache` to rebuild from scratch
 5. **Production health**: Check `curl http://localhost:3000/api/health` for detailed status

-For detailed Docker documentation and advanced configurations, see [project.md](./project.md#-docker-production-setup-phase-3-complete).
+For detailed Docker documentation and advanced configurations, see [DOCKER-ROADMAP.md](./DOCKER-ROADMAP.md) for the complete Docker implementation phases.

 <!-- CONTRIBUTING -->